 Sustainably made, high quality linen material made of our French flax is truly a great choice.
 It is an investment in your bedroom, the sanctuary of your home, as well as an investment in restful and comfortable nights of sleep.
 We know our customers and prospective customers are discerning, and are proud to create a luxurious item that is also responsible, sustainable and eco-friendly.

-Even better, we offer eight chic colors that mix and match with each other, but are neutral enough to pair with any space or decor style.
+We offer several chic colors that mix and match with each other, but are neutral enough to pair with any space or decor style.
 Shop the Sijo French Linen Collection here!

 Linen bedding is durable, breathable, luxurious and soft, making it an excellent choice for bedding, or for updating your bedroom space.
 If you’ve tried our French Linen bedding, or if you have more questions on it and on our color selection, be sure to let us know!